PARIS21 Spring Meetings - Data Ecosystems for Climate Action

 PARIS21, together with its partners, is committed to building resilient and modern data ecosystems that harness the value of data for transformative climate action.
-This conference provided insights into the key challenges and opportunities related to climate change data production and use in low capacity countries, and discussed the potential of an integrated data ecosystems approach.
-It built on the lessons learned from the PARIS21 Expert Workshop on Climate Change Data Ecosystems in December 2021.
+This conference took place from Tuesday, 05 April, to Wednesday, 06 April, and provided insights into the key challenges and opportunities related to climate change data production and use in low capacity countries, and discuss the potential of an integrated data ecosystems approach.

 Climate change is an environmental, social, economic and political concern.
 The PARIS21 2022 Spring Meetings featured a series of virtual events over the course of two days, convening interdisciplinary experts from diverse backgrounds, policy makers, national statistical offices, civil society and academia to share perspectives and best practices, bridge gaps in institutional knowledge and identify ways for collective data-driven climate action.